yinn-99/Optimal-Visualization-and-Classification-of-Navigation-Strategies-using-ML-Method-Prototype/README.md

 For the LDA, KPCA, PCA model, the coordinate of training data and testing data is saved inside a csv file in order for further investigation used.
 The test-size of 0.2 will be used in order to get a more accuracte result while making prediction for the test data.

+The LDA models shows it had the best result for classification this dataset. therefore, the coordinate for the train and test data had been save in csv file for investigation.

+In the phase II for this research, the recorded coordinate for the LDA model will be used to compare with second dataset, to find out the relationship in order to find an ideal equation for the Imaginal Pointing Direction Task Response Time (IPDT-RT), Imaginal Pointing Direction Accuracy (IPDT-ACC), Route Pointing Direction Task Response Time (RPDT-RT), and RPDT-ACC